blackbat13/cv/index.md

 ## Education

-`Master's degree in Computer Science`
+`2015`
-__Faculty of Mathematics and Computer Science, Nicolaus Copernicus University in Toruń.__
+__Master's degree in Computer Science__, Faculty of Mathematics and Computer Science, Nicolaus Copernicus University in Toruń.

 ## Occupation